Deep7285/Sales-forecasting-project/README.md

-#It's the pratice file for git
+# It's the pratice file for git
+Some of the list codes are there